gnudo/source-size-calculator/README.md

 ## Roadmap

-With version 1.1.0, all functions have been implemented that were originally planned.
+With version 1.1.0 all functions have been implemented that were originally planned.
 As we are continuing to work with the tools, small fixes etc. will be applied when necessary.

-Remaing functions to be added in an eventual future 1.2.0 release are the following:
+Remaing function(s) to be added in an eventual future 1.2.0 release are the following:
 - determine magnification from experimental data automatically.